 Edward Shorter, The Making of the Modern Family (London: Fontana/Collins, 1975), pp. 157-59.
-The decline is attributable in part to a new reluctance on the part of men to marry significantly older women, apparently under pressure to conform to ideas of romantic love.
+The decline is attributable in part to a new reluctance on the part of men to marry significantly older women, apparently under pressure to conform to newfangled notions of romantic love.
 See also the appendix, pp. 335-37.

 Samuel-Auguste-André-David Tissot, De la santé des gens de lettres (Lausanne: Grasset, 1775), p.
 13.